 When it comes to guinea pig bladder stones, even a day without eating can lead to severe complications for your pig, so treat this as an urgent situation that requires immediate attention.

-Managing Your Guinea Pig’s Bladder Stones
+How To Manage Your Guinea Pig’s Bladder Stones?

 Most of the time, bladder stones need surgery or medication.